santosmota/PhD_Daniel_Mota_Data/README.md

     - Intro_FreqRespPhases.py: figure in Chapter 2 - Background
     - ChHESS_*: figures in Chapter 3 - Control Structures for ESSs
-    - ChPEC_*: figures in Chapter 4 - Current Control in Power Converters
+    - ChPEC_*: figures in Chapter 4 - Current Control in Power Converters, also in Appendix E - Frequency Adaptive DSC
     - ChFreq_*: figures in Chapter 5 - Sharing of Primary Reserves
     - ChPHIL_*: figures in Chapter 6 - Scaling Method for PHIL Test Beds

 Some files have not made the cut and stayed out of the thesis.

 ## Folder: Modelos